TITLE 13 INSURANCE

 D. Benefit levels.
 The benefits offered under a

-entitled to receive if that person’s self-employment was subject to New Mexico
+to receive if that person’s self-employment was subject to New Mexico workers’

-workers’ compensation laws.
-A subject plan may provide lower benefit levels,
+compensation laws.
+A subject plan may provide lower benefit levels, and omit

-that would provide workers’ compensation equivalent benefits, and the covered
+provide workers’ compensation equivalent benefits, and the covered person

 following attestation printed in 14-point type: